Heavy Equipment Operation Safety Talk

 When you are operating your heavy equipment, it is important to make sure that the area you are working in is tidy and clean.
-It can save you from accidents happening.
+Good housekeeping can prevent accidents from happening.
 When you are trying to work around a lot of objects in your work area, you are more likely to have trouble.

 Safety Tips On A Construction Site

 Being safe and cautious on a construction site is important.
 There are so many hazards that can happen, it is important to do what you can to avoid them from happening at all times.
 By doing this, you are going to do your part to keep yourself and those around you safe.
 Some helpful tips to remember are:

 Always wear proper PPE when you are performing jobs that require it.
 There are specific items that are required for different jobs.
 Some common ones are gloves, safety glasses, and hard hats.